 - Mouthwash is essential to maintain oral hygiene.

-- It kills bacteria and micro-organisms residing in mouth.
+- It kills bacteria and microorganisms residing in the mouth.

 4. DIET THAT AFFECTS TEETH :

-- Diet is very important fragment of oral health.
+- Diet is a very important fragment of oral health.

-- Sugar rich food like candy’s, and sweets should be avoided along with fast-food as they can trigger cavity formation.
+- Sugar-rich food like candy and sweets should be avoided along with fast food as they can trigger cavity formation.

-- Excess amount of carbonated beverages such as coke, thumbs up and pepsi cause teeth to wear off.
+- Excess amounts of carbonated beverages such as coke, thumbs up and Pepsi cause teeth to wear off.